rloutlaw/microsoft-graph-docs/concepts/users-preview.md

 - List the users who report to a user and assign managers to a user.
 - Upload or retrieve a photo for the user.

-### Work with user calendars
+### Work with user calendars and tasks

 Users has direct resources that let you view, query, and update user calendar and calendar groups

 - List and create events on a users calendar.
+- View assigned tasks to a user.
 - Find free meeting times for a set of users.
-- Get a list of reminders set on a user's calendar.
+- Get a list of reminders set on a user's calendar

 ### Administer mail and handle contacts